Medicare Supplement Plan F and Plan G: Should You Switch?

 — Skilled nursing facility care coinsurance, as well as hospice care coinsurance or copayment

-— 80% of the cost of health care costs incurred while traveling in a foreign country, up until your plan’s limits and with a lifetime limit of $50,000
+— 80% of the cost of health care costs incurred while traveling in a foreign country, up until your plan’s limits

-“I would be OK with paying the Part B medical deductible because I would think about how much I was spending per month for premiums,” Byrd explains.
+“I would be OK with paying the Part B medical deductible because I would think about how much I was spending per month for premiums,” says Jennifer Byrd, an insurance broker specializing in Medicare who’s based in Lakewood Ranch, Florida.

-Medicare Plan F vs. G vs. N: Deductibles
+Medigap Plans F vs. G vs. N: Deductibles

 “For a long time, Plan F was considered the gold standard, providing the most comprehensive coverage,” Rees says.
 “Plan F is being phased out for new beneficiaries.
 Plan G is the closest thing to Plan F that’s currently available to new beneficiaries.”

-Yet Plan N is popular as well because it has relatively robust coverage and typically has a lower premium than plans F and G.
+Yet Plan N is popular as well because it has relatively robust coverage and typically has a lower premium than Plans F and G.

-How to Select a Medicare Supplement Plan
+How to Select a Medigap Plan

-Do your research on trusted websites like Medicare.gov or the Centers for Medicare & Medicaid Services’ CMS.gov.
+Do your research on trusted websites like Medicare.gov or the Centers for Medicare and Medicaid Services’ CMS.gov.
 These sites provide unbiased information and are packed with resources.
 Your local senior center also may have resources available.
-Medicare sends an annual handbook, titled “Medicare & You,” in the mail to its users that may come in handy as you try and understand your options.
+Medicare also sends an annual handbook, titled “Medicare & You,” in the mail to its users that may come in handy as you try and understand your options.

 Don’t expect a difference in coverage within the same type of plan.
 If you’re comparing one type of supplement plan — say, Plan G — from different companies, don’t expect much variation in their actual coverage.
-You may, however, find cost differences that make one better over another for your needs.
-In addition, some companies may offer extra perks, such as gym memberships, like SilverSneakers.

 Ask how pricing is determined for the supplement plans you might choose as they could affect cost increases to your plan in the future.
 You may also hear these referred to as ratings, but they’re not ratings in the traditional sense.
 Plans are divided into community-rated, issue-age or attained-age.
 Community-rated plans have the same premium for everyone regardless of age, while issue-age plans are priced based only on the age you are when you buy the plan and don’t increase otherwise.
 Finally, attained-age plans are priced based on your current age but will increase as you get older.